 4. Mercer Millennia Bread Knife

 Engineered with an ergonomic, non-slip grip and textured finger points, this ultra-sharp bread knife is designed with both performance and safety in mind.
 Made from a single piece of metal, it has a full-tang, triple-rivet design that’s tough enough to withstand years of use.
-Plus, the bolster and finger guard are perfectly calibrated so it stays balanced while in use for both comfort and efficiency.
+Plus, the bolster and finger guard are calibrated so that the knife stays balanced while in use for both comfort and efficiency.

 Pros: It could be a great choice for cooks with smaller hands.